-In 2023, the MAAC celebrated the removal of BUI 11: Degradation of Aesthetics.
-Next year in 2024, the MAAC anticipates the removal of BUI 7: Restrictions on Dredging Activities.
-Years of effort by many partners have gone into improving the conditions associated with these BUIs.
+In 2024, the MAAC celebrated the removal of BUI 7: Restrictions on Dredging Activities.
+Years of effort by many partners have gone into improving the conditions associated with the BUIs.
+The conditions of the Maumee AOC continue to improve and more BUIs are expected to achieve their targets in the coming years.